 When do I get my valuation?

-The law says we have 12 weeks from the date we confirm your eligibility for the Right to Buy to prepare an Offer Notice.
+The law says we have 12 weeks (for flats) or 8 weeks (for houses) from the date we confirm your eligibility for the Right to Buy to prepare an Offer Notice.
 We are unable to tell you about the valuation of your home until we send you the Offer Notice.

 What happens after I receive my Offer Notice (section 125 notice)?